timdp/stream-capacitor/README.md

 import StreamCapacitor from 'stream-capacitor' import pumpify from 'pumpify'

-// When we are waiting for 10,000 or more items on the output side, pause input const highWaterMark = 10000
+// When waiting for at least 10,000 items on the output side, pause input const highWaterMark = 10000
 // When the queue size drops below 3,000 again, resume input const lowWaterMark = 3000